Madraka/GONews/docs/DEVELOPER_GUIDE.md

-# 🚀 Developer Quick Start Guide
+# 🚀 GONews Developer Quick Start Guide

-Welcome to the News API project!
+Welcome to the GONews project!
 This guide will help you get started with the newly organized codebase.

 ## 📁 Project Structure Overview

 ```
-News/
+GONews/
 ├── 📄 README.md                    # You are here!
 ├── 🛠️ Makefile                     # Build commands
 ├── 🐳 docker-compose.yml           # Main Docker setup